 Origin of Pinot Grigio

-Many think of Pinot Grigio as the consummate Italian white– but, like many of the world's great wines, its origins are actually in France, where it's known as Pinot Gris.
-You might be familiar with another famous member of the Pinot family: Pinot Noir, whose ancestral home is Burgundy.
-Pinot Gris/Pinot Grigio is a genetic mutation of Pinot Noir with a lower amount of anthocyanins, which contribute to a grape's pigment.
+Many think of Pinot Grigio as the consummate Italian white but, like many of the world's great wines, its origins are actually in France, where it's known as Pinot Gris.
+You might be familiar with another famous member of the Pinot family, Pinot Noir, whose ancestral home is Burgundy.
+Pinot Gris/Pinot Grigio is a genetic mutation of Pinot Noir with a lower amount of anthocyanins, which contribute to the grape's pigment.

 According to experts like David Lett, Pinot Gris was interplanted among Pinot Noir in Burgundy and co-fermented to soften any of the Pinot Noir's rough edges.
 It was also widely planted in the Champagne region.
 From there, vines were brought to Switzerland and then Hungary in the 1300s.
 And, eventually, to Northern Italy!